Siddhesh-Bagade149/Easy-pay/README.md

 - add debouncnig when searching fo rusers
 - add pages for number of users
 - dont see urself when getting uesrs
+- cant find user if capital letter is not passed in query